 The Feinstein School of Education and Human Development (so named because of a generous gift from education philanthropist Alan Shawn Feinstein in 1997) is responsible for designing, developing, and implementing programs that prepare professional personnel for educator and counseling roles in schools and social service agencies that serve the needs of the diverse communities of Rhode Island.
 The FSEHD administers and coordinates all professional education programs at Rhode Island College and serves as the College's liaison with the Rhode Island Department of Education and local school systems.
 FSEHD has defined its own mission, and developed

 Quick facts and assessment results

 - The School serves about 1000 students.
 We graduate about 250 teachers each year.

-- The School has been continuously accredited by the National Council for Accreditation of Teacher Education (NCATE) since 1954.
+- The School has been continuously accredited by the National Council for Accreditation of Teacher Education (NCATE), now the Council for the Accreditation of Educator Preparation (CAEP), since 1954.
 The latest accreditation was confirmed in 2012, with the next site visit scheduled for 2018.

 In the spring of 2016, FSEHD sent surveys to recent graduates as well as to employers who hired our recent graduates.
 The following links provide details of the survey responses.
 The FSEHD faculty are currently analyzing this data, by program, looking for specifics to help with program improvement.

 alumni survey is a combination of initial certification and advanced certification programs.

 - The employer surveys were sent out separately by programs, one for

 initial certification programs and one for advanced certification programs.